Skip to main content

 Overview

-The Division of AIDS Research (DAR) supports research to reduce the incidence of HIV/AIDS worldwide and to decrease the burden of living with HIV/AIDS.
-DAR-supported research encompasses a broad range of studies that includes basic and clinical neuroscience of HIV infection to understand and alleviate the consequences of HIV infection of the central nervous system (CNS), and basic and applied behavioral science to prevent new HIV infections and limit morbidity and mortality among those infected.
-DAR places a high priority on interdisciplinary research across multiple populations, including racial and ethnic minorities, over the lifespan.
+The Division of AIDS Research (DAR) supports research to reduce the incidence of HIV/AIDS worldwide and to decrease the burden of living with HIV.
+DAR-supported research encompasses a broad range of studies that include basic and clinical neuroscience of HIV to understand and alleviate the consequences of HIV-associated central nervous system (CNS) dysfunction, basic and applied behavioral science to prevent transmission and acquisition of HIV and limit HIV-related morbidity and mortality, and the use of novel data science approaches to understand, prevent, treat, and ultimately cure HIV.
+DAR places a high priority on multidisciplinary and community engaged research across multiple populations, including sexual, gender, racial and ethnic minorities, over the lifespan.

 Areas of high priority